LeishMarrero/stock-analysis/README.md

         'If  Then
         If Cells(i + 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then
             tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

-            '3d Increase the tickerIndex.
             tickerIndex = tickerIndex + 1

 When running the code
-##Summary: In a summary statement, address the following questions.
+## Summary: In a summary statement, address the following questions.
 #What are the advantages or disadvantages of refactoring code?
 #How do these pros and cons apply to refactoring the original VBA script?